Geographypods.com - School Geography

 Objective: To be able to use and recognise a variety of map symbols and to understand why they are used.

-Task 2 - You will need to complete this
+Task 3 - You will now complete this

-OS map symbols sheet using the link beneath.
+OS map symbols sheet using the link beneath to help you to draw and complete the symbols as necessary.

 Resource Sheet 1:25,000 Map Symbols Sheet